Posted by Sanket Patel

 August 11, 2011

-Twitter social media marketing giant is going beyond it’s 140 character limit by confirming that photo sharing feature is live to all the users.
-Next time you want to upload a photo on Twitter, you can directly upload it by clicking the Camera icon on the bottom of “What’s happening?” box.
+Twitter social media marketing giant is going beyond its 140 character limit by confirming that the photo-sharing feature is live to all the users.
+Next time you want to upload a photo on Twitter, you can directly upload it by clicking the Camera icon on the bottom of the “What’s happening?” box.

-This feature made debut in early June that allows their user to add photos to their tweets directly from the website.
-After uploading the image you can even see preview of that image before letting the world see it.
-Tweets containing image will have a link pic.twitter.com along with thumbnail.
+This feature made a debut in early June that allows their user to add photos to their tweets directly from the website.
+After uploading the image you can even see a preview of that image before letting the world see it.
+Tweets containing images will have a link pic.twitter.com along with a thumbnail.
 This new feature is powered by Photobucket where all the images uploaded by users will be hosted.

-The photo sharing feature also includes changes with Twitter’s search function.
-Search results will also includes popular photos and videos along with the text.
-Twitter’s sudden move to create it’s own photo sharing service has raised questions in the users mind regarding competing their own third party services like Twitpic, Yfrog etc. but when asked Dick Costolo, CEO of Twitter, he replied “Twitter created its own service to make the process easier for less tech-savvy people”.
+The photo-sharing feature also includes changes to Twitter’s search function.
+Search results will also include popular photos and videos along with the text.
+Twitter’s sudden move to create its own photo-sharing service has raised questions in the user’s mind regarding competing their own third party services like Twitpic, Yfrog etc. but when asked Dick Costolo, CEO of Twitter, he replied “Twitter created its own service to make the process easier for less tech-savvy people”.

 Posted by bakulsengal Bakul Sengal